 The Hoya ProND1000 is available in a wide range of thread sizes in a relatively thick aluminum ring This filter has a very nice price tag – only the Tiffen and B+W non-MRC are priced lower.
 Hoya only specifies "metallic ACCU-ND" in regards to the coating on this filter.

 The new-at-review-time Hoya ProND1000 promised great things in regards to its lack of color shift and it delivers on that promise.
 Prior to the Breakthrough Photography option arriving on the scene, this filter easily won the color balance contest and is the only filter in this comparison that does not increase vignetting.
 Unfortunately, the Hoya leaves this contest early with a sharpness/ghosting problem.
 I have been in touch with Hoya's support in regards to this issue and am waiting on their analysis of a test images I provided them.
 If Hoya provides me with a solution, I would consider a re-evaluation of this has-great-potential filter.

 Update: Hoya (Kenko Tokina) has replied to my support request: "The factory states that the effect shown in the photo indicates a possible ghost image coming from the camera’s viewfinder or other internal reflection within the camera’s optics.
 Since the filter is made of a single piece of glass, a ghost image from that singular optical structure is not capable of causing this phenomenon."
-I agree that the issue appears to be ghosting (thought not from the viewfinder as it is block by the mirror during the exposure), but this remains a big problem that the other filters in this group do not have.
+I agree that the issue appears to be ghosting (though not from the viewfinder as it is blocked by the mirror during the exposure), but this remains a big problem that the other filters in this group do not have.